slavizh/s2d-oms-mgmt-solution/README.md

 The OMS solution can be setup by deploying it from Deploy to Azure button or using the template with Azure Portal, Azure PowerShell or Azure CLI.
 Deploy it in the same resource group where your OMS Log Analytics Workspace is located.
 After deployment the solution will be visible in Azure as resource.
-The view for the solution will also be availalbe in Overview of OMS Portal.
+The view for the solution will also be available in Overview of OMS Portal.

 ## S2D_CL Log Type

-When S2D ata appears in OMS it is located in S2D_CL type.
+When S2D data appears in OMS it is located in S2D_CL type.

-- CapacityAvailableValue_d	- Value for metric CapacityAvailable
-- CapacityPhysicalPooledAvailableValue_d - Value for metric CapacityPhysicalPooledAvailable
-- CapacityPhysicalPooledTotalValue_d - Value for metric CapacityPhysicalPooledTotal
-- CapacityPhysicalTotalValue_d - Value for metric CapacityPhysicalTotal
-- CapacityPhysicalUnpooledValue_d - Value for metric CapacityPhysicalUnpooled
-- CapacityTotalValue_d - Value for metric CapacityTotal
-- CapacityVolumesAvailableValue_d - Value for metric CapacityVolumesAvailable
-- CapacityVolumesTotalValue_d - Value for metric CapacityVolumesTotal
 - ClusterName_s - FQDN of the S2D cluster.
 All upper case.
-- CPUUsageAverageValue_d - Value for metric CPUUsageAverage.
-Used on Clusters
-- CPUUsageValue_d - Value for metric CPUUsage.
-Used on Nodes
 - FaultId_g - Fault ID
 - FaultingObjectDescription_s - Faulting object description
 - FaultingObjectLocation_s - Faulting object location
-- FaultingObjectType_s- Faulting object type
+- FaultingObjectType_s - Faulting object type
 - FaultingObjectUniqueId_s - Faulting object unique ID
 - FaultLevel_s - What kind of Fault it is.
 Cluster, Volume or Share as possible values
 - FaultType_s - Fault Type
 - FileSystemType_s - What kind of File system type the volume is.
-Usualy CSVFS_ReFS
+Usually CSVFS_ReFS
 - HealthStatus_s - Health status for volume
-- IOLatencyAverageValue_d - Value for metric IOLatencyAverage
-- IOLatencyReadValue_d - Value for metric IOLatencyRead
-- IOLatencyWriteValue_d - Value for metric IOLatencyWrite
-- IOPSReadValue_d - Value for metric IOPSRead
-- IOPSTotalValue_d - Value for metric IOPSTotal
-- IOPSWriteValue_d - Value for metric IOPSWrite
-- IOThroughputReadValue_d - Value for metric IOThroughputRead
-- IOThroughputTotalValue_d - Value for metric IOThroughputTotal
-- IOThroughputWriteValue_d - Value for metric IOThroughputWrite
-- MemoryAvailableValue_d - Value for metric MemoryAvailable
-- MemoryTotalValue_d - value for metric MemoryTotal
 - MetricLevel_s - what kind of metric it is.
 Possible values are Cluster, Node or Volume.
 - MetricName_s - name of the metric
+- MetricValue_d - value for metric data
 - OperationalStatus_s - Operational status for Volume
 - Reason_s - reason for fault
 - RecommendedActions_s - recommended actions for fault